 Chamomile is another tea which can help back pain as it relaxes your muscles and helps you sleep.
 I always have a cup of chamomile and raspberry tea around 9pm as my last hot drink of the day.

-Adding ginger and it has inflammatory properties to your diet can help as well as garlic cloves.
-Ginger can soothe aching muscles and its good for your stomach and nausea as well.
+Add ginger as it has inflammatory properties.
+Ginger can soothe aching muscles.
+It is also good for your stomach and nausea as well.

 Listen to calming music as it takes your mind off your pain.